nmhall/internal-lab/README.md

 fashion until the condition becomes false.

-The `continue` control structure, when it appears inside a `while_c`, causes the program to jump directly to the top of the loop, where it will check the loop condition again and continue on like normal.
+The `continue` control structure, when it appears inside a `while_c`, causes the program to jump directly to the top of that loop, where it will check the loop condition again and continue on like normal.

 If `continue` appears outside a `while_c` loop, its behavior is undefined.
 So,